lindgr3n/heroes-of-vue/docs/tutorial/README.md

 })
 ```

 Currently you will only see one message because we are only trigging the fetch inside our `vue-heroes`component.
 If you would like to try you can open the developer tools in the browser and type `Vue.prototype.$heroesApi.getHeroes()` in the console.

 Notice the `vue-message-service` component should update its list.

-## Routing
+## Chapter eleven - Time to move

 Currently we have everything rendering in our app template.
 But what if we added a dashboard?
 We would start to get a lot of information in the same place.

 We would like the dashboard and list of heroes be rendered by themself and the when clicking a hero its detail view will open.
 Here we can use [vue-router](https://router.vuejs.org/) Lets set up our routes in [part12](https://heroes-of-vue.netlify.com/tutorial-parts/part12.html)

+### Routing

-First we need to include vue router in the `head`
+First we need to include vue router in the `head`.

 ```html
 <script src="https://unpkg.com/vue-router/dist/vue-router.js"></script>